ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-bare-metal.md

 ## Number of bare metal servers
 {: #vs_orderinginstances-bare-metal-number}

-The number of VMware ESXi™ servers that you want add to the {{site.data.keyword.vcf-flex-short}} instance.
+The number of VMware ESXi™ servers that you want to add to the {{site.data.keyword.vcf-flex-short}} instance.
 You can order 1-59 servers.
 All servers have the same configuration.

 ## Related links
 {: #vs_orderinginstances-bare-metal-related}